PFL Africa 4 (2025)

-2025 PFL Africa Finals: Benin is an upcoming mixed martial arts event produced by the Professional Fighters League that will take place on December 20, 2025, at the Sofitel Dome in Cotonou, Benin.
+2025 PFL Africa Finals: Benin was a mixed martial arts event produced by the Professional Fighters League that took place on December 20, 2025, at the Sofitel Dome in Cotonou, Benin.

 Background

-This event will mark the promotion's debut in Benin, which will become the third country in the Africa region (after South Africa and Rwanda).
+This event marked the promotion's debut in Benin, which became the third country in the Africa region (after South Africa and Rwanda).

-The event will be feature the finals of 2025 PFL Africa Tournament in a heavyweight, welterweight, featherweight and bantamweight divisions.
+The event featured the finals of 2025 PFL Africa Tournament in a heavyweight, welterweight, featherweight and bantamweight divisions.

+At the fight week, Karim Henniène withdrew from the event against Nkosi Ndebele due to an injury and was replaced by Boule Godogo.